klux21/callback_printf/README.txt

 callback_printf?
-But why even another sprintf clone?
+Why even another sprintf clone?
-Because it is one of the most important C functions but the lack of the portability of the format specifiers especially between Windows and Posix systems can be can be very annoying.
+Because it is one of the most important C functions but the lack of the portability of the format specifiers especially between Windows and Posix systems can be be very annoying.
 The required workarounds and adjustments cost a lot of time.
 Who wants to mess around with different prefixes or format strings on every new platform?